navigation

 Push and pull strategy - examples of tools

-Communication strategy "Push" type includes the use of tools with which we "push" the content towards the recipient.
-Information is easily available, and the recipient does not have to search for it himself, it is enough to reach for it.
-Examples of push tools are: newsletter, e-mailing, face-to-face meetings, SMSes, telephones, instant messaging, Google Ads campaignspresence at fairs and exhibitions,
+A push communication strategy involves the use of tools with which we 'push' content towards the recipient.
+The information is readily available and the recipient does not have to search for it himself, he just has to reach for it.
+Examples of push tools include: newsletters, e-mailing, face-to-face meetings, SMS, phone calls and instant messaging, Google Ads campaignspresence at fairs and exhibitions,

 The pull communication strategy involves the use of tools that recipients must reach for themselves, so they must look for them in order to become aware of their existence.
 Examples of "pull" tools are: newspapers, blogs, social media, portals, e-books, events, word of mouth marketing.